Gary, Indiana: Racial changes

-Gary has closed several of its schools within the last ten years.
-While some of the school buildings have been reused, most remain unused since their closing.
+Gary has closed 21 public schools.
+While some school buildings have been reused, most remain unused since closing.
 As of 2014, Gary is considering closing additional schools in response to budget deficits.

-Gary chief of police Thomas Houston was convicted of excessive force and abuse of authority in 2008; he died in 2010 while serving a three-year, five-month federal prison sentence.
+Gary Chief of Police Thomas Houston was convicted of excessive force and abuse of authority in 2008.
+He died in 2010 while serving a three-year, five-month federal prison sentence.

 In April 2011, 75-year-old mayor Rudolph M. Clay announced that he would suspend his campaign for reelection as he was being treated for prostate cancer.
 He endorsed rival Karen Freeman-Wilson, who won the Democratic mayoral primary in May 2011.
 Freeman-Wilson won election with 87 percent of the vote and her term began in January 2012; she is the first woman elected mayor in the city's history.
 She was reelected in 2015.
 She was defeated in her bid for a third term in the 2019 Democratic primary by Lake County Assessor Jerome Prince.
-Since no challengers filed for the November 2019 general election, Prince's nomination is effectively tantamount to election, and officially succeeded Freeman-Wilson on January 1, 2020, two days after he was sworn in as the city's 21st mayor on December 30, 2019.
+Since no challengers filed for the November 2019 general election, Prince's nomination was effectively tantamount to election.
+He officially succeeded Freeman-Wilson on January 1, 2020, two days after being sworn in as the city's 21st mayor on December 30, 2019.